14.5 Parallel Streams and Primitive Streams

 |---|---|

-| Very large data sets | Small data sets |
+| Very large data sets (tens of thousands or more) | Small data sets |

-| CPU-intensive operations | Simple/fast operations |
+| CPU-intensive operations | Simple, fast operations |

-| Independent operations (order doesn't matter) | Order-sensitive operations |
+| Independent operations (order doesn't matter) | Order-sensitive processing |

-Warning: No Shared Mutable State
+Warning: Never Share Mutable State

-// ❌ Dangerous!
-Shared state modification
+// Dangerous!
+Modifying shared state

 List<Integer> shared = new ArrayList<>();